This post may contain affiliate links. Check out our disclosure for more information.

 4. Highlander RV Park

-The campground offers spacious parking spots, with some even fit for large rigs as well as hiking trails and other outdoor activities.
+The campground offers spacious parking spots, with some even fit for large rigs, as well as hiking trails and other outdoor activities.

 5. Henson Creek RV Park

-Henson Creek is an RV park along Henson Creek with a great peaceful atmosphere and community-like feel.
+Henson Creek is an RV park along Henson Creek with a great peaceful atmosphere and a community-like feel.

-If you’re looking for something simpler that isn’t far from the city, Henson Creek RV park is a great choice.
+With that said, if you’re looking for something simpler that isn’t far from the city, Henson Creek RV park is a great choice.

 What Visitors Loved Most About Lake City RV Parks